Frequently Asked Questions

 Log in to Vonage Dashboard: Access your Vonage API Dashboard.

 Find API Key and Secret: Your API Key and Secret are displayed at the top of the dashboard home page.
-You'll need these primarily for using the Vonage CLI or if you were using the older SMS API, but it's good practice to have them noted.
+Note these down as you may need them for certain operations or when using the Vonage CLI tool.

 Set Messages API as Default (Crucial):